 To apply, follow the simple steps outlined below.
 Any questions about the application process or requirements should be directed to Linda Volman Lane, Fine Arts Coordinator at (910) 630-7100.

 Use the following link to register for an audition date.
-The 2017-18 audition days are January 20 and February 17, 2018.
+The 2018-19 primary audition days are January 26 and February 16, 2019.
+These audition dates will receive highest consideration for the Full Tuition Music Scholarship.

 Get your recommendations in order.
 All potential scholarship students must submit two recommendations from non-familial adults who can tell us about more about you.
 We strongly suggest that one recommendation comes from someone who can discuss your potential for academic success and one recommendation comes from someone who can describe your artistic talents as a musician.
 These should be mailed and received in the music office no later than one week prior to your audition.
 Click here for the recommendation forms.